“Shape the future of automotive development”

 Partnering with racing teams and seasoned professional racing drivers, our Advanced Performance Engineering and Motorsport Technology degrees aim to offer you a unique learning experience – you put in your hours in the lecture theatre like anyone else but when you get out on the track it’s for real.

 The UK is well recognised as an international centre for automotive design in the areas of motorsport, engines and volume car manufacturing.
-Graduates from the University of Bolton have gained employment with companies such as Aston Martin, Jaguar Land Rover, Cosworth Engineering, Triumph Motorcycles and Chrysler.
-Our two great degree courses cover computer aided design and analysis as well as overall vehicle concept design.
+Our two great degree courses cover computer aided design and analysis as well as overall vehicle concept design, manufacture and build, and subsequent performance engineering.
 This combination of theory mixed with practical experience aims to produce graduates who have recognisable skills that are highly sought after by employers in the industry.

 Chassis Dynamics & Aerodynamics